 What if there is no good news?

-- The project getting closed might mean that some of the team members get to ‘start’ new projects, meaning higher role for them.
-That positive side could be the good news.
+- The project getting closed might mean that some of the team members get to ‘start’ new projects with a better role for them.

-2. Silence is golden(?)
+Option 2: Silence is golden(?)

 Just don’t tell anyone anything.
 Hope things will improve.

 This can also be an interim strategy till more information is available to tackle the situation.

 While the strategy to negate the impact could be to quickly diversify into other countries, and something that could be immediately worked upon, the team may not need to know it right away.

-3. Pause and Play
+Option 3: Pause and Play

-Give out few hints, but reassure that ‘if such a case happens’ things will be managed, and explain how.
+Give out a few hints, but reassure that ‘if such a case happens’ things will be managed, and explain how.

-4. Let’s solve this together
+Option 4: Let’s solve this together

 Seek their input to manage the impact and get them to be part of the solution.

 But like all jobs, project management also comes with the downside of dealing with such situations.
 While prevention may not be possible when causes are out of our sphere of control, we can be proactive to identify any symptoms and be quick to prepare a plan to manage the damage.